vijayraavi/architecture-center/docs/microservices/index.md

                     </div>
                     <div class="cardText">
                         <h3>What is a microservices architecture?</h3>
-                        <p>How does a microservices architecture differ from other architecture styles, and when should you build one?</p>
+                        <p>How do microservices differ from other architectures, and when should you build microservices?</p>
                     </div>
                 </div>
             </div>